-As a professional tennis coach, I would recommend stringing the Babolat Pure Aero with the RPM Blast strings manufactured by Babolat.
-The strings are black, very durable, and are known for their soft feel—a perfect combination with a racquet that is slightly stiffer in nature.
+As a professional tennis coach, I recommend stringing the Babolat Pure Aero with the RPM Blast strings manufactured by Babolat.
+The strings are black, very durable, and are known for their soft feel—a perfect combination with a racquet that is slightly stiffer.

 Is Babolat Pure Aero Arm Friendly?

-The Babolat Pure aero has undergone a design change with new grommets and bumper guards designed to be more aerodynamic.
-Couple this with the introduction of Babolat’s new Cortex technology, the racquet has come leaps in bounds in terms of arm and elbow comfort.
+The Babolat Pure Aero has undergone a design change with new grommets and bumper guards designed to be more aerodynamic.
+Couple this with the introduction of Babolat’s new Cortex technology; the racquet has come leaps in bounds regarding arm and elbow comfort.

 Which Babolat Racquet Is The Best?

-Answering which racquet is best is always a tough question to tackle.
-With variables such as body shape, height, fitness, tennis style, and play level, it makes it almost impossible to choose the best racquet.
+Answering which racquet is best is always a tricky question to tackle.
+With variables such as body shape, height, fitness, tennis style, and play level, choosing the best racquet is almost impossible.

 My advice is to demo as many racquets as you can get your hands on to determine which racquet works best for your play style.